Speculorg/Terminal/tests/README.md

-# tests
+# Tests

-This directory contains the source code of tests for Speculorg.Terminal system checks.
+This directory contains the test suites for verifying the health and functionality of Speculorg.Terminal services.